 "And then it will be really too late to save Ukraine democracy."

-Ukraine’s parliamentary elections take place this weekend, two years after Yanukovych defeated the elder Tymoshenko in the presidential elections.
-Tymoshenko contested the results, claiming widespread fraud, but eventually withdrew her appeal after concluding that the judicial system was biased in favor of Yanukovych.
+Ukraine’s parliamentary elections take place this weekend two years after Yanukovych defeated the elder Tymoshenko in the presidential elections.
+Tymoshenko contested the results, claiming widespread fraud had rigged the elections, but eventually withdrew her appeal after concluding that the judicial system was biased in favor of Yanukovych.